The Premier League is the top tier of England's football pyramid, with 20 teams battling it out for the honour of being crowned English champions.

-Since the League began in 1992, there have been six different winners: Manchester United, Arsenal, Chelsea, Manchester City, Blackburn Rovers and Leicester City.
-Man Utd have had the most success with 13 titles in the 25 seasons so far.
+Since the League began in 1992, there have been seven different winners: Manchester United, Arsenal, Chelsea, Manchester City, Blackburn Rovers, Leicester City and Liverpool.
+Man Utd have had the most success with 13 titles in the 28 seasons so far.

 Man City have the Premier League record for the biggest winning margin, when they finished 19 points ahead of second-placed Manchester United in 2017/18.

 The narrowest winning margin of +8 goal difference came in 2011/12 when Sergio Aguero's goal, deep into stoppage-time on the final day of the season, gave Man City the title in the most dramatic of Premier League finishes.

 Arsene Wenger's Arsenal are the only side to have gone the entire Premier League campaign unbeaten.
 That record season was achieved in 2003/04 when they won the title by 11 points from Chelsea.
 For more Premier League facts and figures, click here.